-November 2018 marked the 100th anniversary of the end of World War I — "the war to end all wars," which cost an estimated 40 million lives.
+"The war to end all wars" — World War I, which cost an estimated 40 million lives — is now more than a century in the past.
 While there are no more survivors to share their stories first-hand, WWI sights and memorials scattered across Europe, especially in France and Belgium, do their best to keep the devastation from fading from memory.

 Perhaps the most powerful WWI sightseeing experience is located about 140 miles east of Paris at the battlefields of Verdun.
 It was here in 1916 that roughly 300,000 lives were lost in what's known as the Battle of 300 Days and Nights.
 The longest single battle of World War I, it left the landscape barren for decades.
 Today, the traces of war are buried under thick forests, the soldiers' vast network of communication trenches overgrown — and haunted by their ghosts.

 Plenty of rusty battle remnants and memorials are still accessible.
 A string of battlefields can be found along an eight-mile stretch of road outside the town of Verdun.
 From here it's possible to see (with a guided tour, rental car, shuttle bus, or taxi) the most important sights and appreciate the horrific scale of the battle.

 You can ride through the eerie moguls left by the incessant shelling, pause at melted-sugar-cube forts, ponder plaques marking spots where towns once existed, and visit a vast cemetery.

 To get a good overview, start at the Verdun Memorial Museum, which delivers gripping exhibits about the battle (with lots of information in English).
 The museum is rich in artifacts and works to pair German and French objects; for example, you'll see a circa 1916 loaded-up German rucksack right next to a French one.